irudnyts/irudnyts.github.io/_posts/2018-01-24-multinomial-regression.md

 where $\boldsymbol{g}$ is a vector of link functions.

 The package `vgam` deals exactly with cases of multivariate GLM and GAM.
-Let's compute estimates for this model, which sould coincide with previously calculated ones:
+Let's compute estimates for this model, which should coincide with previously calculated ones:

 ```r
 library(VGAM)